 At this early stage in my explorations I would ask myself how this place could possibly still exist.
 Surely the VIP revenues from 20 or so regular users couldn't fund the server costs?
 I spoke to the regulars, trying to find out if any of them had taken it upon themselves to host the client.
 They hadn't.
 Nobody had.
 It seemed, oddly enough, that Worlds Inc. was still running the show.
 But surely, I thought to myself, there's not any money in this?
 Surely they wouldn't be running it out of sheer altruism?
-It went against everything I had ever known or heard about corporate behavior when it comes to online endeavors.
+It went against everything I had ever known or heard about corporate behaviour when it comes to online endeavours.

 The general rule is this: when the money stops flowing, pull the plug.
 But this hadn't happened to Worlds.
 Why?

 I dug around and found that there were two levels to the Worlds Inc. website.
 There's the public face which is all white, shiny and fairly modern looking.
 Then there's the older website, still inexplicably online and accessible through Google string searches, which has a darker and more 1990s look.
 This older site is where all of the juicy information lies.
 Here I found the name of the CEO, Thom Kidrin, and decided to try and contact him.
 Unfortunately Thom Kidrin was not overly keen to discuss Worlds with me, nor was his PR lady.
 I was going to have to go it alone.